-The Random Event Generator (REG) experiments have a recorded data unit of trials, approximately one second long, that are the sums of 200 bits, taken in series with lengths ranging from 1000 to 5000 trials per intention (Nelson, Dunne, and Jahn, 1984; Nelson, et al., 1991; Nelson, et al., 2000).
+All the REG experiments have a recorded data unit of "trials", approximately 1-second long, that are the sums of 200 bits, taken in series with lengths ranging from 1000 to 5000 trials per intention (Nelson et al., 1984, 1991, 2000).
 For the REG experiment, the standard subset employed for the basic calculations and comparisons was the first 10,000 trials produced by 30 operators who generated at least that many, drawn from the subset of all local, diode-based trials.
 The bit in the REG experiments is the well-defined, classical binary decision, which leads to a clear theoretical model and straightforward calculations.
 The Shannon-Weaver "effective information" content of an REG trial corresponds to the base 2 log of 200, or 7.64 bits, and represents the number of binary decisions required to precisely specify a trial outcome.
 (The sum of 200 bits is normally distributed, so that a more conservative measure could be used, but for this argument the simpler procedure will suffice.)
 On its face, this is a very attractive unit, but as will be shown later, it produces an unreasonably broad range of effect size or yield estimates, suggesting that the Shannon-Weaver formalism does not represent the fundamental currency in which anomalous information transfer should be measured.
 The amount of time invested by operators was defined as a function of the number of trials, or, equivalently, the period of time during which the experiment provides online feedback.

-The Random Mechanical Cascade (RMC) experiment records the bin into which a ball drops after bouncing through the pin array, and calculation indicates that there are about 40 binary equivalent decisions or raw bits per ball, where the bit is defined as the "decision" between adjacent bins (Dunne, et al, 1988).
+The Random Mechanical Cascade (RMC) experiment is a large machine, 6 feet wide and 10 feet high, built into the wall opposite a couch.
+In a single 12-minute run, 9000 \(^3\fmathcap{4}\)-inch balls fall from a central opening at the top through an array of 330 pins into 19 collecting bins.
+Operators sit on the couch and try to shift the mean of the resulting quasi-Gaussian distribution to the right or left compared to a baseline run.
+Software records the bin into which a ball drops after bouncing through the pin array, and calculation indicates that there are about 40 binary equivalent decisions or raw bits per ball, where the bit is defined as the "decision" between adjacent bins (Dunne et al., 1988).
 The effective bit count per ball is the base 2 log of 40, or 5.32 bits of information.
 Again, this is a simplified approximation that is sufficient for present purposes; a rigorous account would include details of the distribution.
-Data are taken in 12-minute runs of 9000 balls, in series of 10 or 20 runs per intention, and Z-scores are calculated from the difference between distribution means in pairs of runs.
+Data are taken in a tripolar protocol, in series of 10 or 20 runs per intention, and Z-scores are calculated from the difference between distribution means in pairs of runs.
 For the RMC experiment the standard subset used was the first 10 datasets for 25 operators meeting this minimum.